-The AAPD's Clinical Guideline on Management of the Developing Dentition11 and Clinical Guideline on Management of Acute Traumatic Injuries12 provide greater details on diagnostic procedures and documentation for these clinical circumstances.
+The AAPD's Guideline on Management of Acute Dental Trauma15 provides greater details on diagnostic procedures and documentation for this clinical circumstance.

-Treatment recommendations and informed consent10-20
+Treatment recommendations and informed consent

 Once the clinician has obtained the medical and dental histories and evaluated the facts obtained during the diagnostic procedures, the diagnoses should be derived and a sequential prioritized treatment plan developed.
-The treatment plan would include specific information regarding the nature of the procedures/materials to be used, number of appointments/time frame needed to accomplish this care, behavior management techniques, and fee for proposed procedures.
-The dentist is obligated to educate the parent/ legal guardian on the need for and benefits of the recommended care, as well as risks, alternatives, and expectations if no intervention is provided.
+The treatment plan would include specific information regarding the nature of the procedures/materials to be used, number of appointments/time frame neededtoaccomplishthiscare, behaviorguidancetechniques, and fee for proposed procedures.
+The dentist is obligated to educate the parent on the need for and benefits of the recommended care, as well as risks, alternatives, and expectations if no intervention is provided.
 When deemed appropriate, the patient should be included in these discussions.
-The dentist should not attempt to decide what the parent/legal guardian will accept or can afford.
-After the treatment plan is presented, the parent/legal guardian should have the opportunity to ask questions regarding the proposed care and have concerns satisfied prior to giving informed consent.
+The dentist should not attempt to decide what the parent will accept or can afford.
+After the treatment plan is presented, the parent should have the opportunity to ask questions regarding the proposed care and have concerns satisfied prior to giving informed consent.
 Documentation should include that the parent appeared to understand and accepted the proposed procedures.
-Any special restrictions of the parent/legal guardian should be documented.
+Any special restrictions of the parent should be documented.